Peer observation of teaching

 - take dedicated time to watch and reflect on teaching

-- connect to colleagues within and beyond your discipline.
+- connect to colleagues within and beyond their discipline.

 Observe or be observed